Sunday Evening Forecast Preview – KION546

 ----------------------------------------------------------------------------

--The outlook from the Climate Prediction Center for June 19th – 25th calls for the likelihood of BELOW normal temperatures and ABOVE normal precipitation.
+-The outlook from the Climate Prediction Center for June 23rd – 29th calls for the likelihood of BELOW normal temperatures and near normal precipitation.
 Note: Little to no precipitation typically falls this time of year.

 -Area drought status: Currently drought-free